Nelissa-gitau/school_management_system/README.md

 - **Contact Form**: Allows users to send a message to the admin.
 ![Contact Page](contact.png)

-## Screenshots
-Include screenshots of the main pages and features to provide a visual overview of the application.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.